piyushpatel2005/weblogic-jms/README.md

 For more information check [this reference](https://docs.oracle.com/middleware/1212/wls/JMSPG/implement.htm#JMSPG187)

-To check JMS connection information
+To check JMS connection information, read the comments in the code.